 key urban design criteria Small Neighbourhood Activity Centres & Strategic Redevelopment Sites are places for residential consolidation and change.
-Redevelopment of these precincts is actively supported and should be influenced by the following factors: physical context Ensure linkages with existing parapets and / or roof forms Have regard to surrounding urban form and building types Reiterate surrounding subdivision pattern and grain site planning Encourage site design that is place responsive Ensure primary address to the street with service entries to rear laneways Provide active frontages (including at upper levels) that support passive surveillance views + aspect Protect and reinforce views to key buildings and features Design with regard to the natural setting and potential aspect Provide sensitive treatment around landmark features and heritage buildings solar access Avoid casting unreasonable shadow over residential private open space Configure development to ensure sunlight to public spaces at the equinox Optimise the northerly aspect in new development interfaces Ensure transitions to residential surroundings for amenity purposes Design all visible façades to ensure attractive edges and public presentation Configure development to limit the potential for visual bulk and overlooking proposed urban form concept plan design guidelines building height The overall building height should not exceed 3 storeys (up to 11m). street wall Buildings should present a street wall of up to 3 storeys (up to 11m) with a zero street setback to maintain consistent commercial frontage at ground level. rear/side setback Buildings abutting business zoned land should not be setback from abutting business zoned land except above the street wall.
+Redevelopment of these precincts is actively supported and should be influenced by the following factors: physical context Ensure linkages with existing parapets and / or roof forms Have regard to surrounding urban form and building types Reiterate surrounding subdivision pattern and grain site planning Encourage site design that is place responsive Ensure primary address to the street with service entries to rear laneways Provide active frontages (including at upper levels) that support passive surveillance views +aspect Protect and reinforce views to key buildings and features Design with regard to the natural setting and potential aspect Provide sensitive treatment around landmark features and heritage buildings solar Avoid casting unreasonable shadow over residential private open space Configure development to ensure sunlight to public spaces at the equinox Optimise the northerly aspect in new development interfaces Ensure transitions to residential surroundings for amenity purposes Design all visible façades to ensure attractive edges and public presentation Configure development to limit the potential for visual bulk and overlooking length of primary active frontage 103m (including proposed primary active frontages as shown in plan)

+proposed urban form concept plan design guidelines building height The overall building height should not exceed 3 storeys (up to 11m). street wall Buildings should present a street wall of up to 3 storeys (up to 11m) with a zero street setback to maintain consistent commercial frontage at ground level. rear/side setback Buildings abutting business zoned land should not be setback from abutting business zoned land except above the street wall.
 Buildings should be setback from a residential title boundary as follows: - 3m at ground level\ - 5m at 2nd storey level - 10m at 3rd storey level Setbacks may be reduced if a building abuts a residential title to the side boundary, provided that development can maintain adequate sunlight access to the dwelling's private open space in accordance with Clause 55.04-5.
 Development with direct abuttal to a no-through access laneway will need to consider the provision of appropriate access as part of any development proposal. public realm Encourage active uses at ground floor oriented towards and engaging with the street.
-Incorporate human activity and passive surveillance opportunities (e.g. windows, balconies) to all public frontages including surveillance opportunities (e.g. windows, balconies) to all public frontages including use of perforated screens and visually permeable wall surface treatments to laneways.
-Buildings interfacing parkland or open space should maximise outlook from balconies and windows. access Prioritise pedestrian access and ensure a good sense of building address.
+Incorporate human activity and passive surveillance opportunities (e.g. windows, balconies) to all public frontages including use of perforated screens and visually permeable wall surface treatments to laneways. access Prioritise pedestrian access and ensure a good sense of building address.
 Encourage concealment of car parking at basement or the rear of buildings.
 Encourage use of existing laneways for vehicle access from the side and rear of buildings.
 Provision of bicycle parking and access should be legible and convenient. design detail Retain fine grain frontages and street rhythm with regular vertical divisions.
 Building massing and detail should demarcate key street corners and key street viewlines through the following techniques: